 9. Replacing Cable With a Bunch of Subscription Services

 You’re sick of paying over $100 for cable so you decide to finally cut the cord.
-But in its place, you sign up for a bunch of subscription services — Netflix, Hulu, Disney+, HBO Now, Showtime, Sling TV and more — until what you pay for television and movies exceeds your old cable bill.
+But in its place, you sign up for Netflix, Hulu, Disney+, HBO Now, Showtime, Sling TV and more — until what you pay for television and movies exceeds your old cable bill.

-The remedy: Ask yourself what content really matters to you and limit yourself to a couple streaming services rather than getting caught up subscribing to the entire gamut.
+The remedy: Ask yourself what content really matters to you and limit yourself to a couple streaming services.

 10. Getting Rewards Credit Cards and Going into Debt